WKOO: Coverage

 WKOO's main signal on 710 AM reaches all of Duplin County as well as the cities of Benson, Burgaw, Clinton, Elizabethtown, Goldsboro, Greenville, Kinston, Jacksonville, New Bern, Smithfield, and Wilmington.
 Depending on weather conditions, WKOO can be heard as far away as Durham, Fayetteville, Raleigh, and even Florence (South Carolina).

-Similar to radio stations such as WOR in New York City, New York and KIRO in Seattle, Washington, 710 AM is Class A clear-channel station.
+Similar to radio stations such as WOR in New York City and KIRO in Seattle, 710 AM is Class A clear-channel station.

 History

 The original construction permit for 710 AM in Rose Hill, North Carolina, was applied for on August 13, 1966, by Duplin County Broadcasters, founded by Jeff Barnes Wilson, and was granted on June 9, 1970.
-The WEGG call letters were assigned on December 28, 1970.
+The callsign WEGG was assigned on December 28, 1970.
 The call letters were intended to reflect the poultry industry, which was next door to the radio station, as well as the local landmark, The World's Largest Frying Pan.
 WEGG first began broadcasting in August 1975 with 250 watts daytime-only.